pixelpax/cbh-take-home-project/Ticket_Breakdown.md

       1. Show all users without custom ids and allow ids to be quickly updated inline
    1. Show a badge on the settings page to let admins know that they have users without ids
    1. Include e2e tests to ensure that this entire flow works
-8. Present existing reports with custom ids
+8. Present existing reports with custom ids - 3 days
    1. I'm putting both reports in the same ticket so that whoever is designing it can make sure the pattern they design is appropriate for all FE usecases.
    2. Make a custom function `GetReportDisplayID(Model)` (part of a FE model if such a thing exists, or just a typesafe/ducktyped method)
       1. This function will use `client_override_id` if it is sent (see assumption 3), otherwise it will use `table_id`